ubicloud/ubicloud/README.md

 to, in production, we would send that output as email.
 Having verified, log in.
 You'll see the "Getting Started" page.

+When you change any template file, format them with `erb-formatter`:
+    bundle exec erb-format views/**/*.erb --write --print-width 120

 ### Conclusion

 That's everything there is to know.
 As exercise, you can consider